TysonMN/tysonmn.github.io/src/markdown/2020-11-01_computer_endurance_via_self-care.md

 At the first session, the chiropractor treated my arm just below my elbow where the tendons from my fingers connect.
 My wrist hurt much worse than normal for the rest of the day.
 The second treatment was on my arm close to my wrist, but I am not sure it helped.
 After that, we decided to only treat near my elbow.

-We stopped treatments after six weeks.
-Not only did my wrist feel much better, but we also think the exercise I was assigned helped keep my wrist functioning well.
+After six weeks, my wrist felt much better, so we stopped treatments.
+This allowed me to determine if the exercise I was assigned can keep my wrist functioning well all by itself.

 ## Wrist Exercise